MiguelYann/Sandbox-K8s/README.md

 # Sandbox-K8s

-This repository is about playing with few K8s.
+This repository is about playing with few K8s objects.

 ## How to play